aosabook/500lines/pedometer/chapter.md

 We see here that the separated format is already in our desired standard format after this operation.
 Amazing.

 To get the combined format into the standard format, we'll need to low-pass filter it to split the acceleration into user and gravitational first, and ensure it ends up in the same standard format afterward.
-In order to do that, we use the difference in `@parsed_data` at this stage to determine whether the format is combined or separated in the `if` statement in the next portion of the code.
+In order to do that, we use the difference in `@parsed_data` at this stage to determine whether the format is combined or separated.
 If it's combined (or, equivalently, has exactly one array where the separated format would have two), then we proceed with:

 1. passing the data through `chebyshev_filter` to low-pass filter it and split out the accelerations, and,
 2. formatting the data into the standard format.